oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 ﻿# GNSS-REFLECTOMETRY-PROCESSING

-The main goal of the project is to process reflected GNSS signals to obtain Earth measurements.
+The main goal of the project is to process GNSS signals to obtain Earth measurements, originally for the MIR instrument.
+The aim is to process real GNSS-R data in conventional or interferometric mode and able to compute DDMs at any coherent/incoherent correlation times.
 This program is using the GPU to accelerate the computation time.
-For a input signal of a GNSS reflected signal makes the cross-correlation and gives as output all the information of the peak of correlation.

 All the contents were developed for the [Passive Remote Sensing Laboratory (RSLab)](http://www.tsc.upc.edu/rslab/Passive%20Remote%20Sensing/welcome) of the [Universitat Politècnica de Catalunya (UPC)](http://www.upc.edu/?set_language=en).

 New versions of this program may be found at [GitHub](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/)

-## Contents
-Project is still under development, further information and modifications will be added.

 ## Installation of CUDA